grafana/writers-toolkit/docs/sources/write/links/_index.md

 Use a full URL and ensure the mount target has `mount_links: true` in its front matter.
 The `mount_links` front matter tells Hugo to link to mounted content in the current project if it exists.

-During link rendering, Hugo checks if the link destination to a mounted source.
+During link rendering, Hugo checks if the link destination is a mounted source.
 If it's mounted, then Hugo checks if the current page is in the same project as the mount target.
-If it's in the same project, then Hugo replaces the link destination with the mount target.
+If it is in the same project, then Hugo replaces the link destination with the mount target.
-If it isn't mounted, the mount target isn't in the same project, then Hugo uses the link as normal.
+If it isn't mounted, and the mount target isn't in the same project, then Hugo uses the link as normal.

 ### Mount links example